wbpmrck/socket.io-client-console/README.md

 socket.io-client-console
 ========================

-provide a command-line way to handle several connections and send/receive messages from socket.io server
+provide a command-line way to handle several connections and send/receive messages from/to socket.io server

 <hr/>
 ##What is this?